European Fund for Displaced Scientists

 ABOUT THE EFDS

-Read Press Release
+Press Release

-FUNDING LINES
+FUNDING RESULTS

-Funding Line 2 provides funds to affected Ukrainian universities, academies, and research institutes to help them maintain and/or reinstate their scientific operations and research collaborations.
-It also aims to support the reintegration process of researchers upon their return to Ukraine.
+• Funding Line 2 provided funds to Ukrainian universities, academies, and research institutes impacted by the war to help them maintain and/or reinstate their scientific operations and research collaborations.
+It also aimed to support the reintegration process of researchers upon their return to Ukraine.
+This line of funding enabled 98 Ukrainian scholars – including early-career researchers – to continue their work there.

 The Breakthrough Prize Foundation